lesterlimjj/tp/docs/DeveloperGuide.md

 * **Property**: The physical real estate itself.
 Used interchangeably with Listing.
 * **Property Preference**: The type of property that people are looking to buy, based on price range and tags.
 * **Tag**: A category or label that can be associated with Listings or Preferences to describe attributes like "near MRT", "pet-friendly", etc.
 * **Available Listing**: A listing that is currently on the market and open to being matched with buyers.
-It can appear in match and search results.
-* **Unavailable Listing**: A listing that is temporarily off the market (e.g. under offer or sold) and excluded from match and search results.
+* **Unavailable Listing**: A listing that is temporarily off the market (e.g. under offer or sold).

 --------------------------------------------------------------------------------------------------------------------